Barbie One Size Fits All Sewing Patterns

 But they just couldn’t leave well enough alone, and now there’s a crazy variety of body shapes and sizes, all called Barbie, so that, like a bird watcher, you need a field guide with a flowchart to help you figure out which species any particular girl is.
 That’s kinda nuts.

-I’ve had some troubles that kept me busy for a while, and my also, baby girls grew up.
-But I’ve liked sewing for dolls since I was little.
-When I had a moment, I came back and looked at the internet to see if there were any spaces that needed a contribution from me.
+I had some troubles that kept me busy for a while, and also, my baby girls grew up.
+But I’ve liked sewing for dolls since I was little, so when I had a moment, I came back and looked at the internet to see if there were any spaces that needed a contribution from me.
 It didn’t seem so.
-All those new bodies have been covered (haha) with tons of patterns.
+All those new bodies have been covered (haha) with tons of patterns, both free and paid.

-The one thing that hasn’t been done is to sweep all that aside and offer a solution to this nonsense: ONE dress to conceal the nakedness of any approximately-Barbie.
+The one thing that doesn’t seem to have been done is to sweep all that aside and offer a solution to this nonsense: ONE dress to conceal the nakedness of any approximately-Barbie.

 I don’t think adult hobbyists will be interested in this.
-Grown ups who sew doll clothes for art’s sake probably have money and time for beautiful, complex patterns.
-I enjoy admiring their masterpieces, but what I’d like to do is help out the moms and grandmas who need something simple and quick that can expected to fit their “11.5 inch fashion doll”.
+Grown ups who sew doll clothes for art’s sake probably have the time and money for beautiful, complex patterns.
+I enjoy admiring their masterpieces, but what I’d like to do is help out the busy moms who need something simple and quick that can be expected to fit their “11.5 inch fashion doll”.

 I’m looking forward to making more models and more designs.
 I’d like to turn the halter dress into a OSFA too.